Pacific golden plover: Distribution and habitat

 The Pacific golden plover is migratory, and breeds during May, June, and July in Alaska and Siberia.
 It migrates south to Asia, Australasia, and Pacific islands in August and September, and stays until April or May.
 A rare vagrant to western Europe.

 Although a shorebird, the Pacific golden plover feeds mostly inland, preferring open spaces with short vegetation.
 During the breeding season, the Arctic tundra provides insects and berries for food, and effective camouflage for predator avoidance.

-In Hawaii, Pacific golden plovers have adapted remarkably to human presence and to human alteration of the natural environment including, backyards, parks, cemeteries, rooftops, pastures, and golf courses.
+In Hawaii, Pacific golden plovers, known locally as kōlea, have adapted remarkably to human presence and to human alteration of the natural environment including, backyards, parks, cemeteries, rooftops, pastures, and golf courses.
 Because kōlea are site-faithful, each bird returns to, and defends, the same territory year after year, resulting in people observing the comings and goings of the kōlea with special interest.
 Some observers name and feed their birds, and some birds become tame around their caretakers.
 The oldest kōlea recorded lived to be at least 21 years, 3 months; its age was unknown at banding.